kertavax/kertavax.github.io/_posts/2011-01-01-european-action-week-against-racism-winning-logo.markdown

 ---
 My winning submission for a logo competition run by The Icelandic Human Rights Centre regarding their _European Action Week Against Racism_.

-Despite having translation difficulties with the English headline, The Racist is the Other, the Human Rights Centre wanted the much needed self observation and evaluation to be obvious.
+Despite having translation difficulties with the English headline, _The Racist is the Other_, the Human Rights Centre wanted the much needed self observation and evaluation to be obvious.

 With my final proposal I wanted to underline those inner con icts in a quiet concept approach of negative and positive space.